AdobeDocs/target.de-DE/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 1. [Füllen Sie dieses Formular](https://docs.adobe.com/content/help/en/core-services/interface/ec-cookies/assets/FPC_Request_Form.xlsx) aus und fügen Sie es ein, wenn Sie ein Adobe Client Care Ticket [öffnen, das CNAME-Support](/help/cmp-resources-and-contact-information.md#reference_ACA3391A00EF467B87930A450050077C)anfordert:

    * Adobe [!DNL Target] client code:
-   * SSL-Zertifikat-Hostnamen (Beispiel: `target.example.com target.example.org`):
+   * SSL certificate hostnames (example: `target.example.com target.example.org`):
-   * SSL-Zertifikatkäufer (Adobe wird dringend empfohlen, siehe FAQ): Adobe/Kunde
+   * SSL certificate purchaser (Adobe is highly recommended, see FAQ): Adobe/customer
    * If the customer is purchasing the certificate (aka BYOC), please fill out these additional details:
       * Certificate organization (example: Example Company Inc):
-      * Organisatorische Einheit des Zertifikats (optional, Beispiel: Marketing):
+      * Certificate organizational unit (optional, example: Marketing):
-      * Zertifikatland (Beispiel: US):
+      * Certificate country (example: US):
       * Certificate state/region (example: California):
       * Certificate city (example: San Jose):

-1. Wenn die Adobe das Zertifikat kauft, arbeitet die Adobe mit DigiCert zusammen, um das Zertifikat auf den Produktionsservern der Adobe zu erwerben und bereitzustellen.
+1. If Adobe is purchasing the certificate, Adobe will work with DigiCert to purchase and deploy your certificate on Adobe&#39;s production servers.

    Wenn der Kunde das Zertifikat (BYOC) kauft, sendet Ihnen der Adobe Client Care die Zertifikatssignaturanforderung (CSR), die Sie beim Erwerb des Zertifikats über Ihre Zertifizierungsstelle verwenden müssen.
 After the certificate is issued, you must send a copy of the certificate and any intermediate certificates back to Adobe Client Care for deployment.

    Adobe Client Care will notify you when your implementation is ready.

-1. Nachdem Sie die vorherigen Aufgaben abgeschlossen und die Adobe Client Care Sie darauf hingewiesen haben, dass die Implementierung fertig ist, müssen Sie den CNAME in at.js aktualisieren, `serverDomain` um den neuen CNAME zu erhalten.
+1. After completing the preceding tasks and Adobe Client Care has notified you that the implementation is ready, you must update the `serverDomain` to the new CNAME in at.js.

 ## Häufig gestellte Fragen